MatrixEx Add-In

 Matrix View

-(Depending on the Options, you may need to click the Refresh button)
+(Depending on the options, you may need to click the Refresh button.)

 By default, the order of packages and elements is the same as in the Browser window.

-Here are examples of the matrix view.
+Here are some examples of the Matrix view.

 Example: Relationships between elements in a package and on a diagram